We give you a running start

 Dr. Darwin Jorgensen planted the medical school seed in his head, and by the time Paris Butler '00 graduated from Roanoke, he had been accepted into more than a dozen schools, eventually choosing to attend the University of Virginia School of Medicine.
-He went on to complete a post-doctoral research fellowship at Stanford University, a master's degree in Public Health at UC-Berkeley, a general surgery residency at UVA.
-Butler is now completing plastic surgery training at the University of Pennsylvania Health System.
+He went on to complete a post-doctoral research fellowship at Stanford University, a master's degree in Public Health at UC-Berkeley, a general surgery residency at UVA and a plastic surgery residency at The University of Pennsylvania.
+Butler is now an Assistant Professor of Surgery in the plastic surgery division at the University of Pennsylvania.

 Ashley MacFarlane/Reliability Engineer

 Ashley MacFarlane '05 was a mathematics and statistics major.
 While at Roanoke, her professors set up an internship for her at NASA.
 She's now working as a reliability engineer for ManTech International Corporation, supporting the U.S. Army's Test and Evaluation Command.
 Ashley credits her Roanoke education as key to her job success.
 "I don't only need to analyze numbers; I need to present my findings.
 Because I have a liberal arts education, I'm known as the math person who can actually talk to other people."